bryan-ortiz0/crypto-forecast-analysis/README.md

 | LSTM | TBD | TBD |

 ## Optimal Model for Holdout Data
-Finally, having trained and evaluated the models, we choose the top-performing model, 'model_name', and compare its performance against the held-back portion of the Ethereum hourly dataset, commonly known as the holdout data.
-This step serves to validate the model's ability to produce accurate forecasts beyond the initial training and testing intervals.
+Finally, having trained and evaluated the models, we choose the top-performing model, 'model_name', and validate on the holdout data set.
+This step aims to validate the model's ability to produce accurate forecasts beyond the initial training and testing intervals.

 ## Summary
 We explored the exciting of cryptocurrency analytics, combining sentiment analysis and machine learning techniques to illuminate hidden patterns and derive meaningful insights.
-Through deligient preparation, meticulous model consturciton, and rigorous evaluation, we identified potent contenders for profitable investment guidance.
+Through diligent preparation, meticulous model construction, and rigorous evaluation, we identified potent contenders for profitable investment guidance.

 ## Future Work
 - [ ] Incorporating social media feeds and forum discussions to supplement sentiment analysis.